inertiajs/inertia/README.md

 Inertia X Æ A-Xii is an adaptation and (almost) drop-in replacement for the [Inertiajs](https://inertiajs.com) client side adapter for Svelte 5.

+This is complete rewrite of Inertia X based on the Inertia 2.0 beta.
+Inertia X started as a proof-of-concept for the Frame component, but now I'm developing it as a real project (because I'm also dogfeeding it at my job).

-Forked from Inertia 2.0, it contains the following changes:
+It contains the following changes:

 * All state is now saved within `<Frame>` components, leveraging Svelte 5's fine-grained reactivity.
 The global page store has been removed.
 * A top-level `<Frame>` component is taking the place of the `<App>` component.
 The `<App>` component has been removed.
 * The structre of the history state has been altered: The `Page` object does not contain props anymore.
 Instead, it now contains several `Frame` objects that contain the props for each frame.
+* A global click handler

 ## Breaking Changes